wiktorwojcik112/wiktorwojcik112.github.io/index.md

 ## Wiktor Wójcik

-I'm an beginner developer creating apps for iOS and macOS.
-You can check what I've created here and on my GitHub and Twitter profile.
+I'm an beginner developer creating apps.
+You can check what I've created here, on my [GitHub](https://github.com/wiktorwojcik112) and [Twitter profile](https://twitter.com/WiktorW2).

-### Markdown
+### What I'm programming exactly?

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for